Lifailon/Console-Translate/README.md

 PS /home/lifailon> Import-Module Console-Translate
 ```

+All commands for Windows are identical for execution in Linux on PowerShell Core (pwsh).

 ## Example use API

 To translate using Google Translate, a **public API key** has been added to the module (default for the **parameter: -Key**).
 To use your DeepL key, you must register on the **[provider website](https://www.deepl.com/ru/pro-api?cta=header-pro-api)**, create free token and specify it in the **parameter: -Key**.